uofs-simlab/Summa-Actors/README.md

  * [C++ Actor Framework](https://github.com/actor-framework/actor-framework)

 Here are the steps to compile SUMMA-Actors:
- - cd into `build/cmake/`
+ - cd into `build/{$YOUR_SUMMA_DIR}/build/cmake`
  - create a build directory within the `build/cmake/` directory
  - cd into `build/cmake/build`
  - run `cmake ..`
  - run `make -j`
  - The `summa_actors` executable is created in the `bin/` directory.

 SUMMA-Actors supports four build types: Debug, Cluster, Release, and Cluster_Debug.
 The default build type is Release.
-You can set the build type by using the `-DCMAKE_BUILD_TYPE=build_type` option, where `build_typ`e is one of the four options listed above.
+You can set the build type by using the `-DCMAKE_BUILD_TYPE=build_type` option, where `build_type` is one of the four options listed above.
 To compile with the Cluster build type, make sure to load the following modules with `module load` before compiling when working on clusters:
  - gcc/9.3.0
  - netcdf-fortran
  - openblas